This is the touching moment Joe McElderry and Hartlepool Male Voice Choir surprise a 90-year-old music fan

 John Llewellyn celebrated his 90th birthday by listening to the sound of music from the popular choir after his family arranged for its members to serenade him on his special day.

-The great-granddad was taken into The Borough Hall on the Headland, on Saturday, June 15, to see the choir rehearsing ahead of their Diamond Jubilee concert with star Joe McElderry later that evening.
+The great-granddad was taken into The Borough Hall on the Headland, on Saturday, to see the choir rehearsing ahead of their diamond jubilee concert with star Joe McElderry later that evening.

 Talented performer Joe, from South Shields, won the sixth series of The X Factor back in 2009 and has gone on to star on the West End stage in Joseph and the Technicolour Dreamcoat, and have a number one single with The Climb.